What is Drug Detoxification?

 Stimulants

-With stimulants such as cocaine, methamphetamine, and amphetamines, the drug detoxification symptoms of agitation or anxiety may occur immediately after the person stops taking the drug.
-Around twelve hours after the last use, the initial “crash” phase will occur.
-After that, signs of drug withdrawal can continue to occur between ninety-six hours to several weeks.
+With stimulants such as cocaine and methamphetamine, the drug detoxification symptoms of agitation or anxiety may occur immediately after the person stops taking the drug.
+Around twelve hours after the last use, the initial “crash” phase typically occurs.
+After this introductory period, signs of stimulant withdrawal can continue to occur between ninety-six hours to several weeks.

 Sedatives